single bottom, Diamond & CBN Usage Principals

 Environmental impact is an important consideration when choosing a coolant, particularly for manufacturers looking to minimize their ecological footprint.

-• Oil-Based Coolants: Oil-based coolants, while effective, can have a higher environmental impact due to their potential for pollution and difficulty in disposal.
+• check icon Oil-Based Coolants: Oil-based coolants, while effective, can have a higher environmental impact due to their potential for pollution and difficulty in disposal.
 These coolants should be used with caution and proper waste management practices.

 Cost and Maintenance